-Hydro One shares rise as investors warm to U.S. utility acquisition
+Hydro One shares rebound following U.S. acquisition

-Investors warmed to Hydro One Ltd.’s $4.4-billion acquisition of U.S.-based electricity and natural gas provider Avista Corp. as Thursday’s trading session wore on.
+After a sharp drop in morning trading, shares of Hydro One Ltd. bounced back as investors warmed to its $4.4-billion acquisition of U.S.-based electricity and natural gas provider Avista Corp.

-Shares of the Toronto-based utility declined as much as 5 per cent near the open, but pared back those losses throughout the day.
-The stock was up almost 1 per cent to $22.75 at 3:30 p.m.Report Typo/Error
+Shares of the Toronto-based utility declined as much as 5 per cent in the morning, but pared back those losses throughout the day to close at $22.67, up 0.6 per cent.Report Typo/Error

 Follow @chris_pelleon Twitter: